 The lake is a popular place to take a boat cruise, which allows you to see the city from a different perspective.
 Want a pro tip?
 Purchase a Zurich City Card for your sightseeing needs.
 Here, you can get a small lake tour for free!
 Craving a bit more exercise?
 Rent a bike and cycle your way along the shore.

 The best part about Lake Zurich?
 It’s completely free to see!
-Admire the beautiful snow-capped mountains, take a stroll along the lake promenade or just relax on the harbor with friends.
-Whether you’re a water-sport junkie or not, Lake Zürich should definitely be on your list of places to see in Zurich.
+Admire the beautiful snow-capped mountains, stroll along the lake promenade, or relax on the harbor with friends.

 See Related: Best Warm Winter Destinations in Europe